 “All good things comes to those who wait” is slowly becoming an axiom that most gamers need to follow instead of dropping the cash on Day 1.

 There is an inherit need for every person to try to outdo each other.
 Or, at the very least, try to keep up with the trends so that they can belong with the “in” crowd.
 This goes from everything, including the world of video games.
 When a highly anticipated game comes out on Day 1, you can bet that there are going to be hundreds of people getting it on that very same day.
-Whether they preordered it, downloading it digitally or even going to the story to get a physical copy, you can bet there are going to be gamers who will proudly proclaim that they’re already playing it right as the game was launched.
+Whether they preordered it, downloading it digitally or even going to the story to get a physical copy, you can bet there are going to be gamers who will proudly proclaim that they’re already playing it right as the game was launched and will already be maxing out the servers like the ones on this server list here.
 Like I said, it’s human nature.

 However, there comes a point wherein you have to question if it’s actually all worth it.
 Is it really worth spending the Day 1 price to just be able to play the game as early as possible?
 Because it seems like, the way the Triple-A gaming market currently works, it seems like it might be better to wait a few month or even an entire year to get a little more bang for your buck.